 Microsoft Excel is a spreadsheet program included in the Microsoft Office suite of applications.
 With Office 365, you are able to download the application to your hard drive and will also have access to the online version.
 The online version gives you the capability to share and collaborate with others on your files in real-time.

 Office 365 is a communication and collaboration service hosted by Microsoft offered to current students and employees for personal use.
-Office 365 ProPlus includes a local installation of Microsoft Word, Excel, Powerpoint, Outlook, and OneNote applications, as well as access to the online versions of the software.
+Office 365 allows users to install Microsoft Word, Excel, Powerpoint, Outlook, and OneNote applications on their local computers, as well as access to the online versions of the software.

 Microsoft OneNote is a computer program for free-form information gathering and multi-user collaboration.
 It gathers users' notes (handwritten or typed), drawings, screen clippings, and audio commentaries.
 Notes can be shared with other OneNote users over the Internet or a network.
 This is a great tool for organizing your classes or your daily activities.